tiburona/mbamk/README.md

 7. During development, it is more convenient to work on the web app in DEBUG mode outside of docker, rather than work on the dockerized version of the app.
 For this, follow [these instructions](cookiecutter_mbam/README.rst) in the cookiecutter_mbam subfolder.

-   The above steps will set up a sqlite db file for development.
+   The above step will set up a sqlite db file for development.
 You can also set up another DBMS such as a dockerized mysql service.
 To do this type the below commands:

    `docker-compose down`